Drafting Sales Contracts in Northern Cyprus

 Legal Validity of Versions

-Mandatory Clauses and Contract Structure
+Mandatory Clauses and Agreement Structure

 - Description of the Property (Subject of the Transaction).
 Detailed specification: plot registration numbers, area, number of floors, layout, as well as a list of finishing materials.